dedis/popstellar/fe2-android/docs/README.md

 reusable components - building bricks - that are reused throughout the application and assembled to create the different "views" (or "screens") of the application.

 Right now there are two Activities, `HomeActivity` and `LaoActivity`.
 For the former its purpose is to let a user initialize or retrieve the wallet seed; create, join, and display LAOs, with Fragments responsible for providing those features.
 The `LaoActivity` follows the single-activity principle.
 It supports many Fragments which provide all features centered around an LAO.
+Additional features provided in the context of an LAO should be added as fragments hosted by the `LaoActivity`.

 In general, the top-level components (the "views" or "screens") will be full of application-specific logic, as they'll encompass the full behavior of that screen.
 As you go down into sub- and